baidu/ote-stack/README.md

 ### Support multi-runtimes
 OTE-Stack leverages [virtlet](https://github.com/Mirantis/virtlet) for VM-based workloads, and also adds VM operation(start，stop, mount，etc.) via CustomResourceDefinition.
 So it supports VM，Kata containers and runc which can orchestrate in a unified way.
+Also, [kubevirt](https://github.com/kubevirt/kubevirt) can be used to manage VMs inside edge cluster with better support for GPU.
+WebFrontend of OTE-Stack would support VM operations in future work.

 ### Kubernetes native support
 With OTE-Stack, users can orchestrate dockers/VM on Edge clusters just like a traditional kubernetes cluster in the Cloud.

+### Support multi-arch
+OTE-Stack can run on both x86 and arm architecture.
+All components of OTE-Stack has been tested on arm except GPU support.
+Images are avalible on [docker hub](https://hub.docker.com/u/otestack).

 ## Architecture
 [![architecture](./docs/images/architecture.png)](./docs/images/architecture.png)